 So you planted your milkweed in the spring and waited.
 And waited.
 And waited.
 Well it’s finally here – it’s monarch migration time!
-All those monarch butterflies who benefitted from your milkweed planting (they’re the only plants on which mosammybutterflynarchs lay eggs, and the cardiac glycosides in the plants are what make monarchs poisonous to birds) are now headed south.
+All those monarch butterflies who benefitted from your milkweed planting (they’re the only plants on which monarchs lay eggs, and the cardiac glycosides in the plants are what make monarchs poisonous to birds) are now headed south.
 (Photo credit Jorja Feldman)

 The monarch butterfly (Danaus plexippus) is a fascinating creature.
 In the eastern half of the U.S. (there’s also a western population) we watch all summer as the monarch leaves its wintering grounds in the Mexican mountains and begins a migration north to the Great Lakes and New England and then south again toward Mexico.
 What makes this migration especially fascinating is the fact that it isn’t just one individual doing the migrating – it’s a series of 4 to 5 adult butterflies conducting a relay!